Ernest1338/configs_scripts/README.md

-# This is a collection of some of my scripts
+# This is a collection of some of my configs and scripts